Capital punishment in Singapore: Misuse of Drugs Act

 Furthermore, any person who has a controlled drug in his possession shall be presumed to have known the nature of that drug.

 The majority of executions in Singapore are for drug offences.
 Since 2010, 23 prisoners have been executed for drug offences, while only five have been executed for other offences, such as murder.
 Death penalty supporters, such as blogger Benjamin Chang, claim that Singapore has one of the lowest prevalence of drug abuse worldwide.
 Chang claims, for instance, that over two decades, the number of drug abusers arrested each year has declined by two-thirds, from over 6,000 in the early 1990s to about 2,000 in 2011.
 The validity of these figures is disputed by other Singaporeans, such as drugs counsellor Tony Tan.
 The United Nations Office on Drugs and Crime notes that Singapore remains a transit destination for drug traffickers in Asia, drug seizures continue to increase, and heroin drug use within Singapore is continuing to rise.

-Ironically, Singapore's reputation for having the some of the toughest anti drug laws in the world has in the past made it an attractive transit point for drug traffickers, as foreign airport officials knew the vast majority people would not risk the death penalty for carrying drugs via the city state.
-In 1989, Central Narcotics Bureau director Poh Geok Ek stated that drug syndicates pick Singapore as a transit point as they believe foreign law enforcement agencies would be less stringent in checking their couriers on arrival if their flight departed from Singapore, rather than from other neighboring drug producing countries that are high on their priority list.
+Ironically, Singapore's reputation for having some of the toughest anti drug laws in the world has in the past made it an attractive transit point for drug traffickers, as foreign airport officials knew the vast majority of people would not risk the death penalty for carrying drugs via the city state.
+In 1989, Central Narcotics Bureau director Poh Geok Ek stated that drug syndicates pick Singapore as a transit point as they believe foreign law enforcement agencies would be less stringent in checking their couriers on arrival if their flight departed from Singapore, rather than from other neighbouring drug producing countries that are high on their priority list.

 In 1993, a Central Narcotics Bureau officer stated that the drug traffickers they targeted could be graded into two broad categories: Singaporeans and Malaysians supplying the local market, and foreigners only transiting through Singapore while on the way to North America and Europe.
 The same source estimated that 70 percent of the traffickers arrested in Singapore belong to the first category, and smuggle in relatively small amounts of low quality Number 3 heroin (with less than 5 percent purity) from Malaysia, often via the Johor–Singapore Causeway.
-The other 30 percent in the second category are usually Thias, Hongkongers, Nigerians or Europeans, who smuggle large quantities of high quality Number 4 heroin (with more than 80 percent purity) from Thailand via Singapore and onwards to North America or Europe, and have no intention of distributing the narcotics in Singapore itself.
+The other 30 percent in the second category are usually Thais, Hongkongers, Nigerians or Europeans, who smuggle large quantities of high quality Number 4 heroin (with more than 80 percent purity) from Thailand via Singapore and onwards to North America or Europe, and have no intention of distributing the narcotics in Singapore itself.
 They do this in the belief that customs officers will be less strict when they arrive at their destination as they had transited via Singapore, he added.